jasonkim7288/rails_tutor_booking/README.md

 User is one of the most important components and can be defined as a student or a tutor who signed up.
 This user component can be used to identify the owner of tutor sessions, to maintain the tutor sessions to attend, to identify the writer of each comment on a specific tutor session.

 ### Tutor session
 Tutor session is also the main component which is in charge of booking the appointment between a tutor and students.
-It holds most of the information about booking such as who is presenting, what the tutor is presenting, when it is taking place, where it is takeing place, why the tutor is presenting, and how the tutor is presenting.
+It holds most of the information about booking such as who is presenting, what the tutor is presenting, when it is taking place, where it is taking place, why the tutor is presenting, and how the tutor is presenting.
 Based on this component, users(students) can decide whether they are attending this tutor session or not.

 ### Map
 Map is the component that visually displays where the tutor sessions take place.
-Creating or editing a new tutor session and displaying the tutor session detail are where the map component comes into play.
-It shows the exact place dynamically with Google Maps UI which is quite familiar to most of users.
+Creating a new tutor session, editing the existing tutor session, and displaying the tutor session detail are where the map component comes into play.
+It shows the exact place dynamically with Google Maps UI which is quite familiar to most users.

 [Go back](#table-of-contents)<br /><br /><br />